Wall Street (soundtrack)

 The soundtrack for the 1987 Oliver Stone movie Wall Street was composed and arranged by Stewart Copeland.
 Released on LP record in 1988, a CD version was produced in 1993.
 Copeland is praised for a "relentless, pounding soundtrack, very much a product of its time".
-The music for the film also contains songs by Frank Sinatra ("Fly Me to the Moon") and by David Byrne and Brian Eno.
+The music for the film also contains songs by Frank Sinatra ("Fly Me to the Moon"), by David Byrne and Brian Eno and Talking Heads (This Must Be the Place).